Kevin Mazur/Getty Images for Robin Hood

 Cynthia gives birth to the couple's second child, Ella, on April 21—and files for divorce on July 7, citing "emotional abandonment" of their family as well as a heck of a lot of cheating on her husband's part.
 A-Rod denies being unfaithful—and Madonna, one of his rumored paramours, releases a statement via her lawyer insisting she had no relationship with him and had absolutely nothing to do with the split.

-The couple had a prenup, however, so the divorce is settled amicably by September.
-Rodriguez expressed hope that he and Cynthia would soon reach a custody agreement so the co-parenting could commence.
+The couple have a prenup, however, so the divorce is settled amicably by September.
+Rodriguez expresses hope that he and Cynthia will soon reach a custody agreement so the co-parenting can commence—which it happily did.

-In February Rodriguez admits to using steroids between 2001 and 2003, citing pressure to perform, and dates Kate Hudson for about seven months before they split up in December.
-Which is interesting, because Hudson had previously dated Lance Armstrong.
+In February Rodriguez admits to using steroids between 2001 and 2003, citing the pressure he felt to rebound quickly from injuries and keep his numbers up, and dates Kate Hudson for about seven months before they split up in December.

 In 2014, Hudson talked about both of her performance-enhancing exes.
 "Lance and Alex are phenomenal athletes who have made some bad choices and let a lot of people down," she told In Style.
 "It's a decision they made for themselves and they've got to loathe it."